Educators Blog

 This unit examines the struggle women endured economically, politically, and socially in the United States during the nineteenth and twentieth century.
-Through the analysis of the Women Huckster's Petition, National Woman Suffrage Association's Constitution, and the Equal Rights Amendment brochure, students will understand the struggle women encountered in their fight to obtain economic and political rights.
+Through the analysis of the Hucksters' Petition, National Woman Suffrage Association's Constitution, and the Equal Rights Amendment brochure, students will understand the struggle women encountered in their fight to obtain economic and political rights.

 The Equal Rights Amendment brochure, in a similar fashion to the National Woman Suffrage Association Constitution, clarifies this position against rumors and misconceptions.
 The ERA brochure further reassures Americans of the benefits society would gain through successfully passing this amendment.
-The amendment was backed by both political parties and several American Presidents.
+The amendment was backed by both political parties and several American presidents.

 After carefully reading the three documents, students should have an understanding of the constant conflict these organizations encountered in their struggle for equality.